SERVIR-Amazonia/suriname-training/change-detection-1/04_Challenges.md

 # Challenges

+Do these challenges in any order you'd like to!

 ## Challenge 1

 Calculate the areas of the other land cover classes in Year 1 and Year 2.
 Which land cover types increased and decreased in area between the two years?